Beautii.co

 The task was designed to replicate a realistic first-time booking experience: navigating from the homepage, browsing services, selecting a treatment, and moving through the booking steps up to just before confirming the appointment.

 By observing how participants interacted with the site, I was able to capture their first impressions, moments of friction, and overall satisfaction.
-This process provided detailed insights into how real customers interpret Beautii’s interface, where they become frustrated, and what prevents them from completing a booking.
+This process provided detailed insights into how real customers interpret Beautii’s interface.

 Participant 2